veebch/hometime/README.md

 cd hometime
 mv secrets_example.py secrets.py
 ```
-Edit secrets.py to give it your wifi credentials and optionally the url of your Google Calendar schedule, created by running serverscript.py on a machine with gcalcli on, and a web server.
+Edit secrets.py to gcontain your wifi credentials and (optionally) the url of your Google Calendar schedule, created by running serverscript.py on a machine with gcalcli on, and a web server.

 Check the port of the pico with the port listing command:
 ```